darthrellimnad/evergreen-functional-fe-web-app/README.md

 10. HTML, JS, & CSS can all be hosted as static content.
 11. Static types for JS are not evergreen on the web (WebAssembly is a different story), so dynamic types can be used, along with a tool like jsverify (similar to QuickCheck) inside of unit tests.
 This can approach the same limit of quality as can be achieved with static types in a decoupled FE/BE system, when accounting for desynchronization of BE api.
 12. Desynchronization errors happen when BE is updated before FE cache is clear, or FE is updated on client device before BE.
 This can happen when using either static or dynamic types, and can be addressed with versioning and "dynamic handshakes" between FE and BE.
-13. UI Prototypes can be created and shared with plain html files or a tool like codepen.
+13. UI Prototypes can be created and shared with plain html files or tools like codepen or storybook.
 14. Basic terminal or browser can be used to make curl or fetch calls for testing BE endpoints and designing api integration logic for the FE.
 15. We just need a browser and text editor (and maybe terminal) to make quality stuff.
 Unit and integration tests can be made to run in browser, but often it's more practical to use other tools.
 16. Make quality controls and a test plan based on your application's requirements.
 Remember to watch out for external links.